sunil-reddy-2003/devops/git-github-cheatsheet.md

 ### Setup & Status

+To initialize a brand-new, local Git repository:
 ```bash
 git init
 ```

-To initialize a brand-new, local Git repository.
+To display the current state of your working directory and staging area:
 ```bash
 git status
 ```
-To display the current state of your working directory and staging area.

 ### Staging & Committing

+To move changes from your working directory to the staging area:
 ```bash
 git add .
 ```

-To move changes from your working directory to the staging area.
+To permanently save your staged changes to the local repository history along with a custom descriptive message:
 ```bash
 git commit -m "enter your message"
 ```

-To permanently save your staged changes to the local repository history along with a custom descriptive message.
+To view the commit history of a Git repository:
 ```bash
 git log
 ```
-To view the commit history of a Git repository.

 ```
 A---B---C  (main)
 ```